-The Albert "Bud" Schiff Outstanding Rush Award was established by the Grand Council in 2020 in honor of past Fraternity Consul Albert "Bud" Schiff and is presented to undergraduate chapters and/or colonies for outstanding recruitment efforts resulting in meaningful chapter or colony growth.
+The Albert "Bud" Schiff Outstanding Rush Award was established by the Grand Council in 2020 in honor of past Fraternity Consul Albert "Bud" Schiff and is presented to undergraduate chapters and/or provisional chapters for outstanding recruitment efforts resulting in meaningful chapter or provisional chapter growth.
 This award may be given out to more than one chapter a semester.